HanSyt/ax25/README.md

 Check if there are any build errors, if not bring up your container with: docker-compose up -d
 Your container should be running.
-Check "/usr/lib/docker/volumes", you should see ax25-conf and 4 other maps starting with ax25_
+Check _/usr/lib/docker/volumes_, you should see ax25-conf and 4 other maps starting with ax25_

 If you go into ax25_donf/_data you wil see all your ax25 configuaration files, adapt them to your needs, wait with fbb!
 Go to the ax25_startup/_data map and chec ax25.sh adapt this file to you needs, leave fbb behind \#

 # openvpn
-If you are in NL and want to use hamnet as a single access point, obtain and openvpn configuration file from pe1chl.
+If you are in NL and want to use Hamnet as a single access point, obtain and openvpn configuration file from pe1chl.
 It contains all certificats and info that is neede to setup a link with Hamnet.
 Place this callsign.conf file in the ax25_openvpn/_data  container.
 That's all.
 Now restart your container by: docker-compose down in the folder where the docker-compose.yml is.
 And start it with: docker-compose up -d

-Now you should have a link to hanmnet and your ax25 stuff should be running.
+Now you should have a link to Hamnet and your ax25 stuff should be running.

 # fbb
 Now you want fbb to be running.
 Go into the container with: